Aditya-Tiwary/ADITYA-AI-RESUME-BUILDER/README.md

 - Framer Motion for beautiful animations
 ---

-Built with ❤️ using React, Node.js, and AI
+Built with ❤️ by Aditya Tiwary